How Does Life Insurance Work and Do You Really Need It?

 When you initially start a policy, there's a period known as the contestability period, during which your insurer has the chance to scrutinize the accuracy of the information provided.

-If you happen to pass away within this timeframe and the insurance company discovers that you provided false information during the application, such as crucial details about your health, they may reject claims made against your policy or modify the death benefit to align with the coverage you would have received based on the payments made.
+If the insurance company discovers that you provided false information during the application, such as crucial details about your health, they may reject claims against your policy.
+Or, they modify the death benefit to align with the coverage you would have received based on the payments made.

 Death benefit